yannickmartinlmu/PHRI-SS26/README.md

 alias buildros='colcon build --symlink-install'
 ```

-Instead of `colcon build`, i recommend using `colcon build --symlink-install`, which installs symlinks to the actual python files, so we dont need to recompile, whenever we change python files.
+Instead of `colcon build`, i recommend using `colcon build --symlink-install`, which installs symlinks to the actual python files, so we dont need to recompile whenever we change python files.
 Only when we need add files.
 Great for development!

 ### Installation requirements
 Finally, install all the following requirements: